 When slumping forward at a standard desk for 50% of the day, gravity increases the weight of the head and stretches (strains) neck muscles and tendons which can lead to injury involving micro-tears and swelling.
 It also adds 40% additional pressure to the lumbar region which often leads to low back pain and injury.

-When assuming reclined postures with NEXposture, the neck flexes automatically to balance the head’s center of gravity above the bottom of the neck, reducing neck and shoulder muscle activity and strain.
+When assuming a reclined posture of 110-115 degrees with NEXposture, the neck flexes automatically to balance the head’s center of gravity above the bottom of the neck, reducing neck and shoulder muscle activity and strain.
 Even better, moving frequently between different levels of recline moves the neck and spine through its range of motion which reduces static stress and increases circulation.

 Preliminary EMG research indicated minimal EMG activity in the cervical paraspinals at 110-115 degrees of recline as compared to a substantial amount of EMG activity in those same groups associated with FHRS posture.